Last updated on July 16th, 2019 at 09:25 am

-As the capital of Vietnam, Hanoi is a vibrant city and an important one throughout the history of Vietnam.
-With chaotic traffic, Chinese communal houses and beautiful French colonial building, there is much to love about Hanoi and much to see.
+As the capital of Vietnam, there are plenty of things to do in Hanoi and even more places to visit in Hanoi.
+Hanoi is a vibrant city and an important one throughout the history of Vietnam.
+With chaotic traffic, Chinese communal houses, and beautiful French colonial buildings, there is much to love about Hanoi and much to see.

 >If you are looking for a food guide, I’ve got you covered, too!